hasssanezzz/GoTypeGraph/README.md

 3. **Graph Generation**: Uses `pygraphviz` to create a directed graph:
    - Nodes represent structs and interfaces.
    - Edges represent struct dependencies and interface implementations.

+## Limitations and Drawbacks
+While the project is useful for visualizing Go code structures, it has some limitations:

+1. **Cannot Parse Functions as Parameters**
+   - If a method or function takes another function as a parameter (e.g., `func f(callback func(int) int)`), the parser does not handle this correctly.
+   - This is because function types require deeper parsing of the Go AST.

+2. **Cannot Handle Grouped Parameters**
+   - The parser does not correctly handle grouped parameters like:
+     ```go
+     func Example(x, y, z int)
+     ```
+   - It assumes each parameter has an explicit type (e.g., `func Example(x int, y int, z int)`).
+   - This means methods with grouped parameters might be incorrectly parsed or missed.

+3. **Limited Type Resolution for Fields**
+   - It does not resolve field types beyond direct name extraction.
+     - Example:
+       ```go
+       type A struct {
+           B *SomeType
+       }
+       ```
+     - It will capture `"*SomeType"` but does not check if `SomeType` is a struct, an alias, or an imported type.

+4. **No Support for Package Imports or Aliases**
+   - The parser does not track imported packages and type aliases, meaning it may misinterpret types from external packages.
+   - Example:
+     ```go
+     import "mypackage"

+     type A struct {
+         B mypackage.SomeType
+     }
+     ```
+     - It treats `"mypackage.SomeType"` as a raw string without verifying its definition.

+5. **No Support for Generics**
+   - The script does not handle Go 1.18+ generics.
+   - Example:
+     ```go
+     type Box[T any] struct {
+         value T
+     }
+     ```
+   - It does not extract `T` properly.

+6. **Struct Method Parsing Might Fail on Receivers with Generics or Complex Types**
+   - Example:
+     ```go
+     func (b Box[T]) GetValue() T { return b.value }
+     ```
+   - The parser may struggle to extract `T` as a return type.

+## Example Output
+The output graph (`type-graph.png`) visually represents how structs relate to interfaces and other structs, making it easier to understand the architecture of a Go project.

+## License
+This project is open-source and available under the MIT License.